-In fast-paced environments such as stadium concession stands and merchandise shops, employees don’t have the time to deal with flaky hardware.
+In fast-paced environments such as stadium concession stands and merchandise shops, employees don’t have time to deal with flaky hardware.
 They need their receipt printers to print and their cash drawers to open every time a transaction is completed, and they need hardware that will withstand the high volume of transactions.
-Appetize and Star Micronics have teamed up to create a complete point of sale solution for stadiums that combines intuitive software and reliable hardware peripherals.
+Appetize and Star Micronics have teamed up to create a complete POS solution for stadiums that combines intuitive software and reliable hardware peripherals.

-You can find the Appetize and Star Micronics bundled POS solutions in major sports and live entertainment locations including the Golden 1 Center (home of the Sacramento Kings), U.S. Back Stadium (home of the Minnesota Vikings), over 40 Live Nation properties, and many more.
+The Appetize-Star solution includes the Star Micronics TSP654IIBi, a reliable, high-performance Bluetooth-connected desktop receipt printer, as well as the Star Micronics SM-S230i, a lightweight portable receipt printer that’s Apple MFi-certified.
+You can find the Appetize and Star Micronics bundled POS solutions in major sports and live entertainment locations including the Golden 1 Center (home of the Sacramento Kings), U.S. Bank Stadium (home of the Minnesota Vikings), over 40 Live Nation properties, and many more.